uppedtrout/Better-config/README.md

 formula is "softly", or shout them aloud if the formula is "aloud", but change not one measure lest thou call something Else, and it be your final hour.
 Know, seventhly, of the Things thou art to expect in the commission of this Most sacred Magick.
-Study the symbols well, and do not be afraid of any awful spectre that shallDownloaded from www.holybooks.com invade thine operation, or haunt thine habitat by day or by night.
+Study the symbols well, and do not be afraid of any awful spectre that shall invade thine operation, or haunt thine habitat by day or by night.
 Only charge them with them the words of the Covenant and they will do as you ask, of thou be strong.
 And if thou performest these operations often, thou shalt see things becoming dark; and the